mathewpeedikayil/pong/README.md

 # pong
-Simple pong game created using Java & JavaFX where the user can play against the computer.
+Pong game created using Java & JavaFX where the user can play against the computer.